jcoo18/STM32_i2c_Slave/README.md

-This is the firmware on the timmer capture device for I2C logging to the Openlog
+This Repo contains the firmware and hardware breakout pcb files for the timmer capture device for I2C logging to the Openlog